AdobeDocs/experience-manager-cloud-service.en/help/edge/authoring-methods.md

 ![Use cases](assets/use-cases.png)

-Because of this, AEM is your single solution, but does not offer a one-size-fits-all approach.
-AEM offers different approaches for content delivery as well as content creation to best fit your needs.
+Adobe understands this and therefore does not offer a one-size-fits-all approach.
+AEM is your single solution that offers different approaches for content delivery as well as content creation to best fit your needs.

 To determine the best approach, you need to consider four items.